-It was expected that easy trials would be successfully completed and participants would achieve the chocolate taste and on aversive easy trials avoid the aversive taste and instead receive the tasteless rinse.
-It was also expected that the hard trials wouldn't be completed and participants would fail to achieve the chocolate and instead receive the tasteless rinse on chocolate trials and fail to avoid the aversive taste on hard aversive trials.
+It was expected that easy trials would be successfully completed, and participants would achieve the chocolate taste and on aversive easy trials avoid the aversive taste and instead receive the tasteless rinse.
+It was also expected that the hard trials would not be completed, and participants would fail to achieve the chocolate and instead receive the tasteless rinse on chocolate trials and fail to avoid the aversive taste on hard aversive trials.
 Therefore, an error here means that participants did not perform as expected.
-Using independent samples t-tests we found that the FH group made more errors for both the chocolate easy trials [t(34)=1.221, P<0.001] and the aversive easy trials [t(34)=10.437, p<0.05] compared to the controls (Fig S5).
+Using independent samples t-tests, we found that the FH group made more errors for both the chocolate easy trials (t(34)=1.221, P<0.001) and the aversive easy trials (t(34)=10.437, P<0.05) compared with the controls (Fig. DS4).

-fMRI Response
+fMRI response

-Main Effects of Task
+Main effects of task

-Table S2 provides a summary of the results for each contrast across all participants to indicate the main effect of task.
+Table DS2 provides a summary of the results for each contrast across all participants to indicate the main effect of task.
 Sights of the food stimuli (anticipation phase) activated regions including the occipital cortex, the ACC and lateral orbitofrontal cortex.
-As expected, the tastes activated areas such as the insula and ventral striatum (see Table S2).
+As expected, the tastes activated areas such as the insula and ventral striatum (see Table DS2).

-Main Effects of Group
+Main effects of group

-Table 2 provides a summary of the results of the interaction with group (FH vs. control).
-As expected, there was no significant differences in response to the taste of chocolate between the two groups in the primary taste cortex (i.e., anterior insula), confirming that the sensory experience of chocolate was associated with a similar neural response across groups (Table 2).
-As participants showed significant differences in measures of anhedonia (FCPS and SHAPS), and these measures were shown to be highly correlated r=-.492, p<.01, SHAPS scores were therefore entered as a covariate into the fMRI analysis.
+Table 2 provides a summary of the results of the interaction with group (FH $\nu$ . control).
+As expected, there were no significant differences in response to the taste of chocolate between the two groups in the primary taste cortex (i.e. anterior insula), confirming that the sensory experience of chocolate was associated with a similar neural response across groups (Table 2).
+As participants showed significant differences in measures of anhedonia (FCPS and SHAPS), and these measures were shown to be highly correlated: r=-0.492 and P<0.01; SHAPS scores were therefore entered as a covariate into the fMRI analysis.
 With only two exceptions, the fMRI results remained significant after global SHAPS scores were added as a covariate.

-Anticipation:
+Anticipation

-In support of our previous findings with recovered AN we found increased activation during the anticipation phase (chocolate pictures and aversive pictures) in the FH group compared with the control group in the planum polare/amygdala region (Figure 1) and the caudate/thalamus region (Figure S4) (Table 2).
+In support of our previous findings with recovered AN, we found increased activation during the anticipation phase (chocolate pictures and aversive pictures) in the FH group compared with the control group in the planum polare/amygdala region (Fig. 2) and the caudate/thalamus region (Fig. DS5) (Table 2).

-Consummation:
+Consummation

-However we found reduced activation in the FH group compared with the control group for the unpleasant taste, in the pallidum/putamen region (Figure 2; Table 2) the superior frontal gyrus (SFG) the dorsal anterior cingulate cortex (dACC) (Figure S5).
+However, we found reduced activation in the FH group compared with the control group for the unpleasant taste in the pallidum/ putamen region (Fig. 3; Table 2) the superior frontal gyrus (SFG) and the dorsal anterior cingulate cortex (dACC) (Fig. DS6).
 We found no differences between the groups for the chocolate taste.